DigitalPublishingToolkit/Money-Lab-Reader/docs/6_3-Irina_Robert.md

 ![Fig. 7: The interactive visualization – the legend that explains the visual encodings.](media/Images_Irina/image7.jpg)

+`Fig. 7: The interactive visualization – the legend that explains the visual encodings.`{.caption}

 ![Fig. 8: The Toolkit’s filtering and sorting options.](media/Images_Irina/image8.jpg)

+`Fig. 8: The Toolkit’s filtering and sorting options.`{.caption}

 ![Fig. 9: The results displayed after opting for the filter and sorting options in Fig. 8.](media/Images_Irina/image9.jpg)

+`Fig. 9: The results displayed after opting for the filter and sorting options in Fig. 8.`{.caption}

 ## In Closing: Critical Comments on the Future of Crowdfunding Platforms